Published on Mar 14, 2018 in Crowdfunding News

 By contrast, the average traditional crowdfunding campaign raises between 5–10K, and the all-time cumulative funding is closer to $3.07B.
 (Based on our own calculations.)
 This means that ICOs have raised nearly 3x the funds in almost a third of the time.

-With the importance and scale of ICOs understood, let’s dive into how ICOs are both similar and dissimilar to traditional crowdfunding:
+With the importance and scale of ICOs understood, let’s dive into how Initial Coin Offerings are both similar and dissimilar to traditional crowdfunding:

 ICO, standing for Initial Coin Offering, is the creation and selling of virtual coins or tokens to fund the development of a digital platform, software, project, or product.
 Backers can exchange cryptocurrencies or fiat currency (USD) for the virtual tokens.